Brief History & Mission

 In the late 1990s the club incorporated and became a federally recognized 501(c)7 not-for-profit organization, with the new name Bridge Center of St. Paul and governed by a member elected Board of Directors.

-Since the English Street location, the club has been on Frost Ave, near English, in the down demolished mall on 10th and 694 in Oakdale, and now the current location behind Luther Auctions in North St Paul.
+Since the English Street location, the club has been on Frost Ave, near English, in the now demolished mall on 10th and 694 in Oakdale where Hy-Vee is, and now the current location behind Luther Auctions in North St Paul.
 We promote and offer Duplicate Bridge instruction, and pair & team games for all levels (9-10 games per week), and tournaments in a clean, welcoming and friendly club atmosphere in the East Metro area.